c4ei/ai2/Documentation/docs/Introduction.md

 - Getting to know some of the clients available from SocketIO in other technologies/programming languages. [[View]](/learning-how-to-use-websockets-for-interact-with-the-ai/#socketio-clients-to-establish-communication-with-the-server)
 - Using the API to obtain the list of providers and their respective models available, both for requests to the AI ​​through the API and WebSocket's. [[View]](/available-providers-and-models/)
 - An overview of the web application. [[View]](/learning-how-to-use-the-web-application/)
-- Knowing the main functionalities provided by the Lovelace web application. [[View]](/learning-how-to-use-the-web-application/#about-the-options-available-at-first-glance)
+- Knowing the main functionalities provided by the AiC4EI web application. [[View]](/learning-how-to-use-the-web-application/#about-the-options-available-at-first-glance)
 - Learning to use the settings menu provided by the web application and knowing each of its features. [[View]](/learning-how-to-use-the-web-application/#whats-behind-the-settings-menu)
 - Learning to use the history of interactions with the AI ​​provided by the web application. [[View]](/learning-how-to-use-the-web-application/#the-history-of-interactions-with-ada)
 - Partially knowing the design of the application on mobile devices. [[View]](/learning-how-to-use-the-web-application/#a-view-of-design-within-mobile-devices)